 - a.
-Anyone who reports Sexual Misconduct to the Director's Office, the Office of Counseling Services, or University Police shall receive information outlining resources on and off campus and options. - b.
+Anyone who reports Sexual Misconduct to the Director's Office, the Office of Counseling Services, or University Police shall receive information, as those offices deem appropriate, outlining resources on and off campus and options. - b.
 Students and employees will be assisted with available options such as changing academic, transportation, parking, work, and living arrangements, after alleged Sexual Misconduct.
-Safety arrangements like no-contact orders may be made available as deemed necessary and reasonable. - I. Reporting to the Police
+Safety arrangements like no-contact orders may be made available as deemed necessary and reasonable.

+I. Reporting to the Police